AntoineAssal/School-Notes/COMP-346-OperatingSystems/Exercises/TAs/TA3.md

 3. Suppose that process `A` calling `semaphore wait()` gets blocked and another process `B` is selected to run (refer to the above code).
 Since interrupts are enabled only at the completion of the wait operation, will `B` start executing with the interrupts disabled?

 ### Solution
+1. The critical sections is all the code between wait and signal.
 <hr>

 ## Question 3
 Consider a demand-paged system where the page table for each process resides in main memory.
 In addition, there is a fast associative memory (also known as TLB which stands for Translation Look-aside Buffer) to speed up the translation process.
-Each single memory access takes 1 microsecond while each TLB access takes 0.2 microseconds.
-Assume that 2% of the page requests lead to page faults, while 98% are hits.
-On the average, page fault time is 20 milliseconds (includes everything: TLB/memory/disc access time and transfer, and any context switch overhead).
-Out of the 98% page hits, 80 % of the accesses are found in the TLB and the rest, 20%, are TLB misses.
-Calculate the effective memory access time for the system.
+Each `single memory access takes 1 microsecond` while each `TLB` access takes` 0.2 microseconds`.
+Assume that `2% of the page requests lead to page faults`, while `98% are hits`.
+On the average, `page fault time is 20 milliseconds` (includes everything: TLB/memory/disc access time and transfer, and any context switch overhead).
+Out of the `98% page hits`, `80 % of the accesses are found in the TLB` and the rest, `20%, are TLB misses`.
+Calculate the `effective memory access time for the system.`

 ### Solution
+`EAM = 2% x 20 + 98%(80%(0.2+1)+20% x 0.2) = 1.38 ms`
 <hr>

 ## Question 4